 People often tend to believe that a vegetarian diet is unable to meet the protein requirements for growing children.
 So, how can a vegetarian get his daily dose of protein?
-Read on to know more.
+Read on to know more

 Although the protein content in mushrooms is less than that of meat, it is sufficient to meet the daily protein needs of a child ranging from a 1-year-old to a 2-year-old.
 Mushrooms are also very healthy.
-Apart from protein, they contain lots of fibre and are an important source of vital minerals and vitamins.
-In fact, mushrooms also contain twice the amount of protein than many other vegetables.
+Apart from protein, they contain lots of fiber and are an important source of vital minerals and vitamins.
+In fact, mushrooms also contain twice the amount of protein as many other vegetables.

 Note: One cup of chopped or sliced raw white mushrooms contains 2.2 grams of protein

 Are you worried your little one does not eat much rice?
 Give her quinoa instead.
-It is higher in protein than most grains and a great source of fibre.
+It is higher in protein than most grains and a great source of fiber.
 So, it is a great source of protein for vegetarians and vegans who don't eat meat.
 One cup of quinoa contains 8 grams of protein.
 Quinoa can be a great substitute for starchy rice or pasta.
 It can be a great snack or a diet meal as well.

-Note: Quinoa can be had in itself or added to soup to thicken it, paired with vegetables or even made into a vegetable burger.
+Note: Quinoa can be had in itself or added to soup to thicken it, paired with vegetables, or even made into a vegetable burger.

 Chickpeas are relatively low in fat and high in protein, which makes them an ideal protein food for kids.
 Plus, they are not expensive making them a nutritious, low-cost alternative to poultry and meat.
-Chickpeas are 23 per cent protein.
-They are great for making hummus (a thick paste made, which is made from ground chickpeas and sesame seeds, olive oil and lemon) or just added fresh to a salad.
-It can also be a high protein breakfast for kids.
+Chickpeas are 23 percent protein.
+They are great for making hummus (a thick paste made, which is made from ground chickpeas and sesame seeds, olive oil, and lemon) or just added fresh to a salad.
+It can also be a high-protein breakfast for kids.

 Note: The most common type of chickpea appears to be round and beige.
 Other varieties can be black, green, and red.

-Note: Try to pair broccoli with whole grains like brown rice, barley and quinoa.
+Note: Try to pair broccoli with whole grains like brown rice, barley, and quinoa.
 Alternatively, one can steam or stir-fry broccoli and add in a few roasted walnuts, and sunflower seeds for a delicious and healthy side dish.

 Note: You can always put peas into a rice preparation or even a salad to increase the protein quotient.

 Does your child love snacking?
 Perhaps, incorporating seeds into his diet will be a great idea.
 Seeds are a powerhouse of protein.
 Take sunflower seeds for example.
 They contain 3.3 grams of protein per 100 calories.
-Sesame seeds, flax seeds are other examples of seeds that provide a good amount of protein apart from other essential nutrients.
+Sesame seeds, and flax seeds are other examples of seeds that provide a good amount of protein apart from other essential nutrients.

 Note: Seeds can be tossed into any dish to increase the protein quotient of that dish.
 Sprinkle them into your porridge, cornflakes, or even salad dressing.

 Soybeans are among the best sources of plant-based protein with a cup of boiled soybeans containing an impressive 29 grams of protein.
-Soy protein contains all the essential amino acids, which makes it is a complete protein.
-It also contains fibre and isoflavones as well and is enjoyed by both vegetarians and vegans for its protein content as well as its delicious taste.
+Soy protein contains all the essential amino acids, which makes it a complete protein.
+It also contains fiber and isoflavones as well and is enjoyed by both vegetarians and vegans for its protein content as well as its delicious taste.

-Note: 35 per cent of the calories in soybeans come from protein.
+Note: 35 percent of the calories in soybeans come from protein.
 One can safely say that in terms of quality, soy protein is on par with meat and dairy protein.

 Milk forms an important part of a child's diet.
 It is known to provide children with calcium.
 But, do you know that milk contains protein as well?
-In fact, it contains two different types of protein, whey (20 per cent) and casein (80 per cent), which are high-quality proteins that contain all the essential amino acids.
+In fact, it contains two different types of protein, whey (20 percent) and casein (80 percent), which are high-quality proteins that contain all the essential amino acids.
 Other dairy foods like yogurt and cheese contain protein as well.

 Note: Paneer, commonly used to prepare vegetarian dishes in Indian cuisine, contains about 7 grams of protein per ounce.
 Cut paneer into small slices and put it into salads or even dal to increase the protein quotient.